 The wall around the fireplace and behind the cabinet had to be completely re-framed.
-The old soffit had electrical, dryer venting, AND plumbing running thru it.
-And, it had a 3 ft. bees nest in it.
+The old soffit had electrical, dryer venting and plumbing running thru it….
+And, it had a 3 ft. bees nest in the ceiling.

 We added a gas line for gas logs, cleaned, tuck pointed, and painted the brick fireplace.

 We removed the brick hearth and added black Absolute granite with natural stone surround (the kind with the little fossils and sea shells in it) I forget the name.

 You would never know by the before picture but the dining room floor had a 1 1/2” drop in the middle like a bowl.